-In 2022, each non-employee director, upon his or her initial election to our board of directors, received an initial equity award valued at \$800,0000, with 50% of the value delivered in the form of stock options and 50% delivered in the form of RSUs.
-Additionally, on the date of our Company's 2022 Annual Meeting, each non-employee director received an annual equity award valued at up to \$400,000, in accordance with the provisions of the 2015 Plan, with 50% of the value delivered in the form of RSUs.
+Each non-employee director, upon his or her initial election to our board of directors, is eligible to receive an initial equity award valued at \$800,000, with 50% of the value delivered in the form of stock options and 50% delivered in the form of RSUs.
+Additionally, on the date of our Company's 2023 Annual Meeting, each non-employee director received an annual equity award valued at up to \$400,000, in accordance with the provisions of the 2015 Plan, with 50% of the value delivered in the form of stock options and 50% of the value delivered in the form of RSUs.

-Our 2022 non-employee director compensation policy was approved by the board of directors in April 2022 as recommended by the compensation committee, which consulted with Pay Governance and reviewed market data relating to our peer companies.
+Our 2023 non-employee director compensation policy was approved by the board of directors in June 2023 as recommended by the compensation committee, which consulted with Pay Governance and reviewed market data relating to our peer companies.
 We aim to position non-employee director compensation competitively within our peer group for board compensation and use the same peer group as we use for benchmarking the compensation of our named executive officers.
-Our compensation committee conducted a similar review in 2023 and, based upon this review, did not recommend any changes to the non-employee director compensation policy for 2023.
+Our compensation committee conducted a similar review in 2024 and, based upon this review, did not recommend any changes to the non-employee director compensation policy for 2024.